Finding the perfect Christmas holiday cottage

-Imagine a family Christmas in beautiful countryside with open fire and your family around you.
+Imagine a festive family escape in beautiful countryside with open fire and your family around you.
 This is the experience we hope to provide with our wonderful collection of Christmas holiday locations.

 A Christmas Day walk on a deserted Cornish beach or a stroll along the shore of Loch Lomond would make special memories for you and your family.
-Then back to your cottage for presents and Christmas dinner.
+Then back to your cottage for presents and a turkey dinner.